Evolution under Stochastic Transmission: Mutation-Rate Modifiers: Estimation of Invasion Regions from Lyapunov Exponents: Examples

+The quantity $\Lambda_{\mathrm{res}}$ is the dominant growth factor of the resident genetic background in the absence of $M_2$.
+Under standard mutation–selection balance conditions ensuring the existence of a stable resident equilibrium—namely $u_1<s$ in haploids and $u_1<s/(1-s)$ in diploids—we have

+so that the resident background does not contribute to the asymptotic growth of the rare modifier allele.
+In this regime, \eqref{eq:lyap_clean} reduces to the unified invasion criterion

+Criterion \eqref{eq:inv_unified} applies symmetrically to modifiers alleles that decrease or increase mutation rates.
+A mutation–decreasing allele invades if its associated mutation process has a larger logarithmic mean survival than the resident rate $u_1$.
+Conversely, a mutation–increasing allele cannot invade unless temporal variation is sufficiently strong to raise $\mathbb E[\log(1-u_{2,t})]$ above $\log(1-u_1)$, despite having $\mathbb E[u_{2,t}]>u_1$.
+Thus invasion at complete linkage is governed by the logarithmic mean of the mutation process, not by its arithmetic mean.

-For any distribution \(\mathcal D\) on \([0,L]\) with density \(f(u)\), the expected log term is
+For any distribution $\mathcal L$ on $[0,L]$ with density $f(u)$, the expected log term is

-This quantity can be evaluated directly once the distribution is parameterized by its mean \(u_2\) and variance \(\sigma^2\), either in closed form or by one–dimensional numerical integration.
-The invasion boundary then follows from solving
+Once $\mathcal L$ is parameterized (e.g.\ by mean $u_2$ and variance $\sigma^2$), this integral can be evaluated either in closed form or by one–dimensional numerical integration.
+The invasion boundary at $R=0$ is then obtained by solving

-subject to the feasible support of \(\mathcal D\).
-Table~\ref{tab:lyap_G_summary_landscape} summarizes analytical and numerical expressions for \(\mathbb E[\log(1-u_{2,t})]\) and the corresponding invasion criterion across the four distribution families considered.
+subject to the feasible support of $\mathcal L$.
+Table~\ref{tab:lyap_G_summary_landscape} summarizes analytical and numerical expressions for $\mathbb E[\log(1-u_{2,t})]$ and the resulting invasion regions for the four distribution families considered.

 \begin{landscape}

 \end{landscape}